Best Tools for Sales

 This post is a response to the question “What are the best sales tools for inside sales?” over on Quora.
 In later work work we’ve gone to great lengths to list many of the sales tools out there.
 This post serves to share the best of the best sales tools for our sales process.

 Good question.
-Inside Sales is so tools driven that you may actually want a list like this.
-I’ll write this as I go through my day with Indendent Sales Consultants both signing up customers and talking to partners and other Independent Sales Professionals.
-This answer is work in progress and more content will be added as I work through it.
+Sales is so tools-driven that you may actually want a list like this.
+I’ll write this as I go through my day with Independent Sales Professionals both signing up customers and talking to partners and other Independent Sales Professionals.

 - Facebook – for me: expecting/waiting for Facebook becoming a business networking tool, building a network now.

 I work with a few social networks simply because I expect they will become players for business networking in the future.
 Networks are like opportunities: You need to build them before you need them.
 Too often I’ve seen people need a network, but having no structured way around working with networking they lost networking opportunity.
 Be structural and consistent in your networking – it will be one of your biggest strengths in sales.

 Once I’ve checked social networks it’s time to open the CRM system of choice.
 At YourSales we work as part of our clients’ sales setup, so we work with whatever they prefer.
 My own preference is Salesflare, but we also have good experience with especially Pipedrive, but also with Salesforce as well as Hubspot’s CRM – if you want CRM for free.
 For a longer list of CRM systems, you might want to click this link.

 When it comes to email, as with everything else I prefer browser-based cloud-based email.
 I do have a paid Outlook 2019 license – never use it, though.
 I’ll always log on to Email from Google’s Workspace to make use of productivity and tracking tools, I have installed in my browser – another benefit of working with Google Chrome.